Dynamic disk-corona coupling during the state transition of Swift J1727.8-1613: The details of the MCMC approach

-The response of the inner disk to a changing accretion rate in its outer part has been investigated under different initial boundary assumptions using the propagating fluctuation model \citep{Lynden-Bell1974MNRAS.168..603L,Pringle1991MNRAS.248..754P,Zdziarski2009MNRAS.399.1633Z,Tanaka2011MNRAS.410.1007T,King1998MNRAS.293L..42K,Lipunova2015ApJ...804...87L}.
-In our framework, we adopt a semi-infinite disk configuration extending radially to infinity, where a localized fluctuation emerges at finite radius $R_0$.
-The resultant inner accretion rate in the framework of infinite disk can be analytically determined using Green functions if the outer modulation $\dot{M}_{0}$ at a given radius $R_0$ is provided \citep{Lynden-Bell1974MNRAS.168..603L,Lyubarskii1997MNRAS.292..679L,Kotov2001MNRAS.327..799K,Zdziarski2009MNRAS.399.1633Z,Mushtukov2018MNRAS.474.2259M}.
-This can be expressed as
+The disk's response to a changing accretion rate in its outer region has been investigated under different initial and boundary conditions using the propagating fluctuation model \citep{Lynden-Bell1974MNRAS.168..603L, Pringle1991MNRAS.248..754P, Zdziarski2009MNRAS.399.1633Z,Tanaka2011MNRAS.410.1007T,King1998MNRAS.293L..42K,Lipunova2015ApJ...804...87L}.
+In our framework, we adopt a semi-infinite disk configuration extending radially to infinity, with a localized fluctuation emerging at a finite radius $R_0$.